 NHS counselor Gail DeFrancesco recalls a similar experience.

-“I remember when I was in High School, we had to fill out each application by hand with a paper format.”
+“I remember when I was in high school, we had to fill out each application by hand with a paper format,” she said.

 “Nowadays everyone’s doing really impressive extracurriculars,” said Nakhla of the ever-increasing applicant pool today’s college candidates are up against.
 “So at some point you’re not standing out amongst a pool of people who are doing the same thing.”

-While it is clear that the ambition of this years’ applicant pool has well exceeded that of the years prior, NHS senior, attending Virginia Tech this fall, Eva Ripperger, had a plan for her applications.
+While it is clear that the ambition of this year’s applicant pool has well exceeded that of the years prior, Eva Ripperger, an NHS senior attending Virginia Tech this fall, had a plan for her applications.

-“Based on the strong suits in my application, I picked schools I thought I had a good chance of getting into and was confident I’d be accepted to.”
+“Based on the strong suits in my application, I picked schools I thought I had a good chance of getting into and was confident I’d be accepted to,” she said.

 However, applicants aren’t the only ones witnessing the growth in competition.